MKWorldWide/CursorKitt3n/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Eternal Love License - see [License.md](License.md) for details.

 ## 🔒 Security